 If you’re still in the process of choosing a domain, there are some things you can consider to make your domain better suited for your email needs.

-• Prioritize .com domains.
+- Prioritize .com domains.
 If you have a choice, go with “.com.”
 It’s always easier to remember.
+But it’s always good to consider searching for a domain name and TLD that aligns with what you offer to your customers.

 I hope these email address ideas and tips have given you a winner!
 Once you have a professional email address, you can start communicating with your clients.
 See our guide to how to write a professional email for help with that.
 And for more help starting a business, click the link!